Carmen García de Merlo: Biography

 García de Merlo, a woman, trans and bisexual, was born in La Mancha town of Valdepeñas, in 1962.
 She graduated in Law from the National Distance Education University (UNED) and has a Diploma in Nursing from the Complutense University of Madrid (UCM), as well as a Senior Technician in Occupational Health and Safety from the Carlos III University of Madrid.
 In 1977, she moved to Madrid.

 From her childhood, García de Merlo was aware that she felt like a woman, although her birth certificate reflected that she was assigned male at birth.
 In her youth, she thought about changing her sex but was unable to do so at that time for fear that her working life as a transsexual could be limited to the realm of prostitution and show business.
-Therefore, she continued with his professional career, in addition to marrying a woman with whom she had two children.
+Therefore, she continued with her professional career, in addition to marrying a woman with whom she had two children.
 However, she continued to maintain the desire to make the gender transition, which led her to consider suicide, although she eventually turned to professional help.

 In April 2016, at the age of 54, García de Merlo decided to show herself to society for the first time as a woman, which meant that her relationship with her children was broken.